Task-Specific Design Optimization and Fabrication for Inflated-Beam Soft Robots with Growable Discrete Joints

 To assess the algorithm performance in optimizing robot design and configurations, we tested it on randomly sampled targets and orientations.
 Specifically, we varied both the number of targets, $m$, and the link budget, $n$.
 This introduced the following difficulty: when picking a set of targets and orientations randomly, it is unclear whether a failure of the algorithm to find a solution given a link budget is due to the algorithm's performance, or because a feasible solution satisfying the constraints does not exist for the given link budget.
 To avoid this problem, we sampled $m$ targets and orientations by first sampling a random five-link solution with $m$ different configurations, and then obtaining the targets and configurations by selecting points along any of the links of the robot, along with their respective link orientation.
 In this way a feasible solution is guaranteed to exist as long as the link budget during optimization is $n\geq 5$.
 The results of this analysis are shown in Table~\ref{tab:res}.
-As seen, the algorithm has a 100\% success rate in obtaining a solution whenever a solution is guaranteed to exist (numbers in bold).
+For the link budget above 4, our algorithm has a 100\% success rate in obtaining a solution for a feasible target.